kevinfrei/EMP/README.md

 - Some of the artwork & metadata settings aren't implemented
 - Various Artists/Soundtracks still probably want some work (it's an eternal battle)
+- FluentUI has a bug for RTL layout (file path in File Details sticks the first character at the end of the string :D).
+Maybe report it?

 ### Core Capabilities